January has been the deadliest month for Covid-19 with nearly 80,000 lives lost so far in the US - Local News 8

 The grim milestone underpins the growing demand from state officials for more vaccines so that Americans can be inoculated more quickly.

-On Tuesday, President Joe Biden’s Covid coordinator Jeff Zients informed governors that allocations would increase by around 16% starting next week, according to a source with knowledge of the call.
+On Tuesday, President Joe Biden’s Covid-19 coordinator, Jeff Zients, told governors that allocations would increase by around 16% starting next week, according to a source with knowledge of the call.

 Biden has pushed for 100 million vaccination shots in the first 100 days of his presidency, but with a long road ahead for vaccinations, he also called for 100 days of mask-wearing.